aitorfi/knowledge-base/_system-administration/configuration/sudo.md

 ## Usage

 To use sudo, you need to have the necessary permissions.
 Generally, only the system administrator (root) can grant these permissions.
-To execute a command with superuser priviledges simply add 'sudo' before the command:
+To execute a command with superuser privileges simply add 'sudo' before the command:

 ```bash
 sudo command